rnw10va/Unofficial-Backloggd-Extension/README.md

 # Unofficial-Backloggd-Extension

+This project is on temporary hold because:
+1. I am busy with other things at the moment.
+2. Someone else started up a similar project.
+It's not exactly the same, but it appears to also be adding new features to the site and I don't need to do the same work someone else is also doing.

 Firefox Extension for Desktop and Android to implement Backloggd.com features that haven't been added officially yet.

 Firefox Browser Add-ons store link: https://addons.mozilla.org/en-US/firefox/addon/unofficial-backloggd-extension/